 - Eight Must-Have Plugins For Your WordPress Blog

-The police record stated that similarly to her Facebook and blog posts, different “crimes” she dedicated protected giving interviews to CNN and Radio Free Asia.
+The police record stated that, similar to her Facebook and blog posts, she had different “crimes” she dedicated protected by giving interviews to CNN and Radio Free Asia.

 Nguyen Ngoc Nhu Quynh received a Hellman-Hammett Grant from Human Rights Watch in 2010 as a writer defending loose expression.
-In 2015, Civil Rights Defenders gave her the 2015 Civil Rights Defender of the Year award.
-In March 2017, she obtained the International Women of Courage award from the State Department.
+2015 Civil Rights Defenders gave her the 2015 Civil Rights Defender of the Year award.
+In March 2017, she obtained the International Women of Courage Award from the State Department.

-In addition to blogger Nguyen Ngoc Nhu Quynh, Human Rights Watch urges Vietnam to unconditionally release all the ones detained or imprisoned for their nonviolent sports and speeches.
-Among folks who are being held and pending investigation encompass outstanding rights defenders Nguyen Van Dai and Tran Thi Nga.
+In addition to blogger Nguyen Ngoc Nhu Quynh, Human Rights Watch urges Vietnam to unconditionally release all those detained or imprisoned for their nonviolent sports and speeches.
+Among folks being held and pending investigation encompass outstanding rights defenders Nguyen Van Dai and Tran Thi Nga.
 Since his detention in December 2015, it’s far stated that by early May 2017, Nguyen Van Dai has no longer be allowed access to legal counsel.
-According to protection attorney Ha Huy Son, Tran Thi Nga (detained because January 2017) has been sick for the closing three weeks and may handiest consume porridge.
-She requested the government to permit her to are seeking medical treatment on the sanatorium two times, but her requests have been denied.
+According to protection attorney Ha Huy Son, Tran Thi Nga (detained because January 2017) has been sick for three weeks and may handiest consume porridge.
+She requested the government permit her to seek medical treatment twice in the sanatorium, but her requests were denied.
 Both Nguyen Van Dai and Tran Thi Nga had been charged under Article 88 of the penal code.